• Menu

 Instagram: @spacecentreyvr

 The Cosmic Courtyard is a small exhibit space that features a variety of displays principally related to space travel.
-These include scale models of space shuttles, rockets and even a real live space suit!
+These include scale models of space shuttles, rockets, and even a real live space suit!

 Seize the rare opportunity to try on an astronaut suit in what is doubtlessly the H.R.
 Space Centre’s most popular photo opportunity.